Middle school (grades 6-8) · North Miami, FL

 How many students attend North Miami Middle School?

 North Miami Middle School has 724 students enrolled.
-It is a middle school in NORTH MIAMI, FL.
+It is a middle school in North Miami, FL.

 What is the student-teacher ratio at North Miami Middle School?

-The student-teacher ratio at North Miami Middle School is 18.8:1, which is 3% higher than the Florida average of 18.3:1 and 18% higher than the national average of 15.9:1.
+The student-teacher ratio at North Miami Middle School is 16.8:1, which is 6% lower than the Florida average of 17.8:1 and 7% higher than the national average of 15.7:1.
+Lower ratios generally mean more individual attention per student.

 What percentage of students receive free lunch at North Miami Middle School?